Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/11-Bilinear_Interpolation/README.md

 *Figure 9 - Vitis Analyzer Array View*

 Figure 10 contains information from the Profile view.
 The highlighted fields show that the bilinear interpolation kernel takes 537 cycles to process 256 pixels of data.
-For lowest speed Versal devices, this would translate to a peak processing rate of ~476.7 MP/s.
-Highest speed devices would have a peak processing rate of ~595.9 MP/s.
-Kernel computation can be further improved by coding to take advantage of more efficient software pipelining, which has shown that a rate of 667 MP/s is achievable.
+For lowest speed Versal devices, this translate to a peak processing rate of ~476.7 MP/s.
+Highest speed devices have a peak processing rate of ~595.9 MP/s.
+Kernel computation can be further improved by coding to take advantage of more efficient software pipelining.
+This has shown that a rate of 667 MP/s is achievable.

 ![figure10](images/va_profile.png)